derkork/godot-resource-groups/README.md

 ### Will this work when the game is exported?

 Yes, this is one of the problems that this library solves.
-As resources are packaged into PCK files when the game is exported, you cannot easily get a list of all resources in a folder anymore after exporting, because the file system API does not work inside PCK files.
+As resources are packaged into PCK files when the game is exported, you cannot easily get a list of all resources in a folder anymore after exporting, because Godot will rename/reorganize some files.
 This library solves this problem by storing the list of resources in the resource group itself, so all you need to do is load up your well-known resource group and you can get a list of all resources in it.